-This Chambers is required to comply with the law governing the management and storage of personal data, which is outlined in the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018.
+This Chambers must comply with the law governing the management and storage of personal data, outlined in the General Data Protection Regulation 2016 (GDPR) and the Data Protection Act 2018.

-This policy aims to protect and promote the data protection rights of individuals and of Chambers, by informing members and everyone working for and with Chambers, of their data protection obligations and of Chambers procedures that must be followed in order to ensure compliance with the GDPR.
+This policy aims to protect and promote the data protection rights of individuals and Chambers by informing members and everyone working for and with Chambers of their data protection obligations and Chambers procedures that must be followed to ensure compliance with the GDPR.

 This policy applies to all members of chambers, pupils, staff, consultants and any third party to whom this policy has been communicated.
 Any breach of the GDPR will be dealt with under our disciplinary policy and may be a criminal offence, in which case the matter will be reported to the appropriate authorities.
-This policy is applicable to members when they are processing data on and behalf of 4 Brick Court by virtue of their membership of Chambers, where sitting on a Chambers Committee or for other internal matters associated with their membership.
+This policy applies to members when they are processing data on behalf of 4 Brick Court by their membership of Chambers, sitting on a Chambers Committee or for other internal matters associated with their membership.

-Clive Barrett, Senior clerk, is responsible for monitoring Chambers’ compliance with this policy.
+Clive Barrett, Senior Finance and Operations Manager, monitors Chambers’ compliance with this policy.

-Everyone in Chambers (and any third party to whom this policy applies to) is responsible for ensuring that they comply with this policy.
+Everyone in Chambers (and any third party to whom this policy applies) is responsible for ensuring that they comply with this policy.
 Failure to do so may result in disciplinary action/termination of third-party contracts.

-Chambers has appointed the Chambers Senior Clerk, Clive Barrett, as its Data Protection Manager (DPM).
+Chambers has appointed the Chambers Senior Finance and Operations Manager, Clive Barrett, as its Data Protection Manager (DPM).
 This is not a statutory role.
 His responsibilities within this role include:

 The GDPR uses some key terms to refer to individuals, those processing personal data about individuals and types of data covered by the Regulation.
 These key terms are:

-This includes for example information from which a person can be identified, directly or indirectly, by reference to an identifier i.e. name; ID number; location data; online identifiers etc.
+This includes, for example, information from which a person can be directly or indirectly identified by reference to an identifier, i.e. name, ID number, location data, online identifiers, etc.

-It also includes information that identified the physical, physiological, genetic, mental, economic, cultural or social identity of a person.
+It also includes information identifying a person’s physical, physiological, genetic, mental, economic, cultural or social identity.

-Means the natural or legal person, public authority, agency or other body who alone or jointly with others, determines the purposes and means of processing the personal data.
-In effect, this means the controller is the individual, organisation or other body that decides how personal data will be collected and used.
+It means the natural or legal person, public authority, agency or other body who, alone or jointly with others, determines the purposes and means of processing the personal data.
+This means the controller is the individual, organisation or other body that decides how personal data will be collected and used.

-For Chambers’ purposes, this Chambers is a data controller for certain categories of data.
+For Chambers’ purposes, this Chambers is a data controller for specific categories of data.

-Means any operation which is performed on personal data such as: collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.
+This means any operation performed on personal data, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-For Chambers’ purposes, everything that we do with client information (and personal information of third parties) is ‘processing’ as defined by the GDPR.
-This processing will often be in the capacity as a Data Processor on behalf of a Barrister as a Data Controller.
+For Chambers’ purposes, everything we do with client information (and personal information of third parties) is ‘processing’ as defined by the GDPR.
+This processing will often be in the capacity of a Data Processor on behalf of a Barrister as a Data Controller.

 Special categories of personal data

-N.B. data relating to criminal convictions and offences is not included within the special categories.
+The special categories do not include NB data on criminal convictions and offences.
 However, there are additional provisions for processing this type of data (see Regulation 10 of GDPR)

-The GDPR is based around 8 principles which are the starting point to ensure compliance with the Regulation.
+The GDPR is based on eight principles, the starting point to ensure compliance with the Regulation.
 Everybody working in, for and with Chambers must adhere to these principles in performing their day-to-day duties.
-The principles require Chambers to ensure that all personal data and sensitive personal data are:
+The codes require Chambers to ensure that all personal data and sensitive personal data are:

 Chambers must be able to demonstrate its compliance with (1)–(6) above (‘accountability’).

-We understand ‘consent’ to mean that it has been explicitly and freely given, and it is a specific, informed and unambiguous indication of the Data Subject’s wish that, by statement or by a clear affirmative action, signifies agreement to the processing of personal data relating to him or her.
+We understand ‘consent’ to mean that it has been explicitly and freely given, and it is a specific, informed and unambiguous indication of the Data Subject’s wish that, by a statement or by an explicit affirmative action, signifies agreement to the processing of personal data relating to them.
 The Data Subject can withdraw their consent at any time.

 We also understand ‘consent’ to mean that the Data Subject has been fully informed of the intended processing and has signified their agreement while in a fit state of mind to do so and without pressure being exerted upon them.
-Consent obtained under duress or on the basis of misleading information will not be a valid basis for processing.
+Consent obtained under duress or based on misleading information will not be a valid basis for processing.

 Consent cannot be inferred from non-response to a communication.
-As Data Controller, we must be able to demonstrate that consent, where necessary, was obtained for the processing operation.
+As Data Controller, we must demonstrate that consent, where necessary, was obtained for the processing operation.

 For Sensitive Personal Data, explicit written consent of Data Subjects must be obtained unless an alternative legitimate basis for processing exists.

-Where we provide online services to children under the age of 16, parental or custodial authorisation must be obtained.
+Where we provide online services to children under 16, parental or custodial authorisation must be obtained.

 Processing personal data and sensitive personal data

-You must ensure that you are aware of the difference between personal data and special categories of personal data and ensure that both types of data are processed in accordance with the GDPR.
+You must ensure that you know the difference between personal data and special categories of personal data and that both data types are processed according to the GDPR.

 The conditions for processing special categories of personal data that are most relevant to our Chambers are:

-If you have any concerns about processing personal data, please contact Clive Barrett, who will be happy to discuss matters with you.
+If you have any concerns about processing personal data, please get in touch with Clive Barrett, who will be happy to discuss matters with you.

 Rights of the data subject

-The GDPR gives rights to individuals in respect of the personal data that any organisations hold about them.
+The GDPR gives rights to individuals regarding the personal data organisations hold about them.
 Everybody working for Chambers must be familiar with these rights and adhere to Chambers’ procedures to uphold these rights.

 These rights include:

-If anybody receives a request from a data subject (a client or other third party concerning whom we hold personal data) to exercise any of these rights, the request must immediately be referred Clive Barrett, Data Protection Manager, or to Jayne Harrill, Head of Chambers, in his absence.
+Suppose anybody receives a request from a data subject (a client or other third party concerning whom we hold personal data) to exercise any of these rights.
+In that case, the request must immediately be referred to Clive Barrett, Data Protection Manager, or to Isabelle Watson, Head of Chambers, in his absence.

-Our DPO/DPL is responsible for responding to requests for information from Data Subjects within one calendar month in accordance with our Subject Access Request Policy.
+Our DPO/DPL is responsible for responding to requests for information from Data Subjects within one calendar month by our Subject Access Request Policy.
 This can be extended to two months for complex requests in certain circumstances.
-If we decide not to comply with the request, the DPO/DPL must respond to the Data Subject to explain our reasoning and inform them of their right to complain to the ICO and seek judicial remedy.
+If we decide not to comply with the request, the DPO/DPL must respond to the Data Subject to explain our reasoning, inform them of their right to complain to the ICO and seek judicial remedy.

-Data Subjects have the right to complain to us about the processing of their personal data, the handling of a Subject Access Request and to appeal against how their complaints have been handled.
+Data Subjects have the right to complain to us about processing their data, handling a Subject Access Request and appeal against how their complaints have been dealt with.

 Accuracy of Data

-Our DPM is responsible for ensuring that all employees are trained in the importance of collecting accurate data and maintaining it.
+Our DPM is responsible for ensuring all employees are trained to collect and maintain accurate data.

-Employees are required to notify the Senior Clerk of any changes in their personal circumstances which may require personal records be updated accordingly.
+Employees are required to notify the Senior Clerk of any changes in their circumstances, which may require personal records to be updated accordingly.

-Our DPM is responsible for ensuring that appropriate procedures and policies are in place to keep personal data accurate and up to date, taking into account the volume of data collected, the speed with which it might change and any other relevant factors.
+Our DPM is responsible for ensuring that appropriate procedures and policies are in place to keep personal data accurate and up to date, considering the volume of data collected, the speed with which it might change and any other relevant factors.

-Our DPM is responsible for making appropriate arrangements where third-party organisations may have been passed inaccurate or out-of-date personal data to inform them that the information is inaccurate and/or out of date and is not to be used to inform decisions about the individuals concerned; and for passing any correction to the personal data to the third party where this is required.
+Our DPM is responsible for making appropriate arrangements where third-party organisations may have been passed inaccurate or out-of-date personal data to inform them that the information is incorrect and out of date and is not to be used to inform decisions about the individuals concerned and for passing any correction to the personal data to the third party where this is required.

 Security of Data

-No less than annually our DPM will carry out a risk assessment taking into account all the circumstances of our data controlling and processing operations.
+Our DPM will conduct a risk assessment no less than annually, considering all the circumstances of our data controlling and processing operations.

-It is strictly prohibited to remove personal data from our premises for any reason other than carrying out legitimate processing activities.
+Removing personal data from our premises for purposes other than legitimate processing activities is strictly prohibited.

-Processing of personal data ‘off-site’ presents a potentially greater risk of loss, theft, or damage to personal data and the precautions that must be taken are set out in our Data Security Policy and Remote Working Policy.
+Processing personal data ‘off-site’ presents a potentially greater risk of loss, theft, or damage to personal data.
+The precautions must be taken are in our Data Security Policy and Remote Working Policy.

-All employees are responsible for ensuring that any personal data that we hold and for which they are responsible is kept securely and is not, under any condition, disclosed to any third party unless that third party has been specifically authorised by us to receive that information and has entered into a Data Sharing Agreement.
+All employees are responsible for ensuring that any personal data that we hold and for which they are responsible is kept securely and is not, under any condition, disclosed to any third party unless we have expressly authorised that third party to receive that information and has entered into a Data Sharing Agreement.

 Disclosure of Data

 All requests to provide personal data must be supported by appropriate paperwork, and the Data Protection Manager must expressly authorise all such disclosures.

 We must ensure that personal data is not disclosed to unauthorised third parties, which includes family members, friends, government bodies, and, in certain circumstances, the Police.
 All employees should exercise caution when asked to disclose personal data held on another individual to a third party.